kubos/kubos/docs/app-docs/app-service.rst

         ]
     }

-To list all available versions of a specific application, specify the desired UUID as an input parameter.
+To list all available versions of a specific application, specify the app's name as an input parameter.

 For example::

     {
-        apps(uuid: "60ff7516-a5c4-4fea-bdea-1b163ee9bd7a") {
+        apps(name: "main-mission") {
             app {
                 name,
                 version